 The limits of skin-whitening skincare products

-The color of our skin is determined by melanin, which is produced by melanocyte, a type of skin cell.
+The color of our skin is determined by melanin, which is produced by melanocytes, a type of skin cell.
 Everyone has different numbers of melanocytes, and that’s why we have different skin colors.
-It’s impossible to change your gene or race, so there is a natural limit to whitening effects that you can achieve through using skincare products.
+It’s impossible to change your gene or race, so there is a natural limit to the whitening effects that you can achieve through using skincare products.

 It is impossible to make one’s own skin color lighter than one is born with.
 Because Asian skin has more melanin than Caucasian skin, inflammation can lead to postinflammatory hyperpigmentation, or discoloration, which usually goes away within a few months but can last indefinitely.

 A lack of knowledge regarding skin-whitening dangers for the skin

 The most dangerous thing is trying to whiten the skin in a short time, but still, some people keep doing it.
 I think the reason is, they don’t know it results in serious problems to the skin, such as allergies or depigmentation.
 A lot of skin-whitening products companies had to recall some of their products after complaints from their consumers, who got their skin damaged by their products.
 In addition, a lot of brands are just surfing on the trend of this lucrative market and don’t even have the right to commercialize those products and are just selling basic products with white packaging and lying marketing.